For the pancakes

 - 100ml half-fat crème fraîche

-- 3 spring onion, sliced (optional)
+- 3 spring onions, sliced (optional)

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…